Empire State Trail: Winter Hikes

 Distance from Poughkeepsie Station (POU): 0.9 miles to Walkway Over the Hudson

-Taking taking Amtrak to the Poughkeepsie Station provides hikers with access to two trails.
-The Walkway Over the Hudson is an attraction within itself that connects two trails with the Empire State Trail.
-On the Dutchess County side of the Walkway Over the Hudson, hikers can complete the 13.5-mile William R. Steinhaus Dutchess Rail Trail.
+Taking Amtrak to the Poughkeepsie Station provides hikers with access to two trails.
+The Walkway Over the Hudson is an attraction unto itself; but it also connects two trails with the Empire State Trail.
+On the Dutchess County side of the Walkway, hikers can complete the 13.4-mile William R. Steinhaus Dutchess Rail Trail, which extends east to the restored Hopewell Depot in Hopewell Junction.
 Hikers will be able to experience both the beautiful winter scenery of the Hudson River and a wooded winter wonderland.
-Any unplowed section of the Dutchess Rail Trail is available for cross-country skiing and snowshoeing.
+You can cross-country ski and snowshoe on any unplowed section of the Dutchess Rail Trail.

 Hudson Valley Rail Trail